A simple improved low temperature correction for the hierarchical equations of motion: Theory

-An alternative modified low temperature correction term can be derived by taking an alternative perspective on the truncation.
-First we note that we can write down the hierarchy of ADOs as
+An alternative modified low temperature correction term can be derived by taking a Zwanzig-projected quantum master equation perspective on the hierarchy truncation.
+First we note that we can write down the complete hierarchy of ADOs as

 where $|\vb{n}\dra$ is a basis vector corresponding to auxiliary density operator $\vb{n}$, and $|\rho_{\vb{n}} (t)\dra$ is the Liouville space vector of this ADO.
-We can write down the equation of motion more compactly as
+We can write down the equation of motion for the ADOs more compactly as\cite{Shi2009b,Ikeda2022,Ke2022}